-The conversion ratios in the Reorganization will be calculated based in part upon a share value number for GTC Common Stock equal to the greater of (i) \$2.50 per share, or (ii) the GTC Average Closing Price, but in any event no greater than \$4.50 per share.
-Accordingly, if shareholders of GFP, Tube Turns and Bell receive shares of GTC Common Stock in the Reorganization based on a value of \$2.50 per share when this amount exceeds the GTC Average Closing Price, such shareholders could be viewed as having received, in the Reorganization, shares of GTC Common Stock worth less than the values of their shares of GFP, Tube Turns and Bell.
-Conversely, if shareholders of GFP, Tube Turns and Bell receive shares of GTC Common Stock in the Reorganization based on a value of \$4.50 per share when this amount is less than the GTC Average Closing Price, GTC could be viewed as having issued, in the Reorganization, shares of $\overline{\text{GTC}}$ Common Stock worth more than the shares of GFP, Tube Turns and Bell exchanged therefor.
+The conversion ratios in the Reorganization will be calculated based in part upon a GTC Share Value of \$3.04.
+Accordingly, if shareholders of GFP, Tube Turns and Bell receive shares of GTC Common Stock in the Reorganization based on a value of \$3.04 per share when this amount exceeds the GTC trading price, such shareholders could be viewed as having received, in the Reorganization, shares of GTC Common Stock worth less than the values of their shares of GFP, Tube Turns and Bell.
+Conversely, if shareholders of GFP, Tube Turns and Bell receive shares of GTC Common Stock in the Reorganization based on a value of \$3.04 per share when this amount is less than the GTC trading price, GTC could be viewed as having issued, in the Reorganization, shares of GTC Common Stock worth more than the shares of GFP, Tube Turns and Bell exchanged therefor.
 In addition, in the determination of the values of GFP, Tube Turns and Bell for purposes of the Reorganization, any proceeds from the exercise of options to be received by GTC for options converted in the Reorganization into options to purchase GTC Common Stock, were not included in such valuations.
 While the Special Committee of the GTC Board obtained a fairness opinion from Bradford on the Merger Transactions, GFP, Tube Turns and Bell have not obtained fairness opinions on the Merger Transactions.
 See "The Reorganization--Opinion of Financial Advisor."